Tate-Hochschild Cohomology of Radical Square Zero Algebras: Introduction

 \section{Introduction}

-Following Buchweitz \cite{Bu} and Orlov \cite{Orl} the singular category $\DD_{\sg}(A)$ of an associative algebra $A$ is the localisation of the bounded derived category of $A$ at the full subcategory of compact objects.
+Following Buchweitz \cite{Bu} and Orlov \cite{Orl} the singularity category $\DD_{\sg}(A)$ of a Noetherian algebra $A$ is the localization of the bounded derived category of $A$ at the full subcategory of compact objects.
 For more details see e.g. [Zim].
-In the recent paper \cite{Wang}, we defined the singular Hochschild cohomology groups $\HH_{\sg}^i(A, A)$ of an associative $k$-algebra $A$ over a commutative base ring $k$, as morphisms from $A$ to $A[i]$ in the singular category $\DD_{\sg}(A\otimes_k A^{\op})$.
-That is, for any $i\in \Z$,

-where we denote as usual by $[i]$ the $i$-th iterate of the suspension functor.
-Moreover, we proved that the singular Hochschild cohomology ring $\HH^*_{\sg}(A, A)$ is a Gerstenhaber algebra if $A$ is a $k$-algebra such that $A$ is projective as a $k$-module (cf. \cite[Theorem 4.2]{Wang}).
-The singular Hochschild cohomology group $\HH_{\sg}^i(A, A)$ can be computed by the bar resolution of $A$, roughly speaking, it is realized as the colimit of an inductive system associated to the bar resolution (cf. \cite[Proposition 3.1]{Wang}).
+In a recent paper \cite{Wang}, we studied the Tate-Hochschild cohomology ring $\HH_{\sg}^*(A, A)$ of a Noetherian algebra $A$ over a commutative ring $k$ such that $A$ is projective as a $k$-module.
+By definition, where we denote as usual by $[i]$ the $i$-th iterate of the suspension functor for $i\in\Z$.
+In loc. cit. we also proved that the Tate-Hochschild cohomology ring $\HH^*_{\sg}(A, A)$ is a Gerstenhaber algebra whose cup product is given by the Yoneda product in $\DD_{\sg}(A\otimes A^{\op})$ (cf. \cite[Proposition 4.7]{Wang}).
+By the very recent work of Keller \cite{Kel}, the Tate-Hochschild cohomology of an algebra $A$ is isomorphic, as graded algebras, to the Hochschild cohomology of the dg singularity category (i.e. the canonical dg enhancement of the singularity category) of $A$.
+For further studies on the Tate-Hochschild cohomology, we refer to \cite{BeJo, EuSc, Ngu, RiWa, Wang}.

 A radical square zero algebra is a finite dimensional algebra over a field $k$ such that the square of its Jacobson radical is zero.
 From Gabriel's theorem it follows that every radical square zero algebra over an algebraically closed field $k$ is Morita equivalent to a path algebra modulo relations of the form $kQ/\langle Q_2\rangle$, where $Q$ is a finite quiver and $Q_2$ is the set of all paths in $Q$ of length 2.
+In this paper, by a {\it radical square zero algebra} we mean an algebra $kQ/\langle Q_2\rangle$ for a finite quiver $Q$ over a field $k$ (not necessarily algebraically closed).